Building a WebView for iOS and macOS in SwiftUI

 Conclusion

 You’ve seen two ways to create a web view for SwiftUI.
-I wouldn’t be surprised if Apple adds such a view at this year’s WWDC, but until they do, I hope that this helps.
+I wouldn’t be surprised if Apple will add such a view at this year’s WWDC.
+Until they do, I hope that this helps.

-I have added the source code and a demo app to a tiny library called WebViewKit.
+I have added the source code and a demo app to a tiny SDK called WebViewKit.
 Feel free to check it out and let me know what you think.